 Me too.

 OK, this is the Rainbow Trail?
-The Rainbow Trail is a trail that runs the entire length of
+The Rainbow Trail is a trail that runs the

 the Sangre De Christo mountains.
-From it other trails sprout off to high lakes and other
+From it other trails sprout off to high

 points of interest to climbers, hikers, fishermen, hunters and horseback riders.